Large Language Models and Attention-Based AI for Hardware Design and Security: Progress, Challenges, and Opportunities: Attention-Based Hardware design

 \subsubsection{Verification And Validation}

 Verification and validation are crucial in hardware design to ensure functionality and compliance with specifications.
-LLMs may automate the generation of test cases, verify the correctness of HDL code, generate hardware assertions, and perform formal verification, thereby identifying design flaws early in the development process.
-This reduces the time and cost associated with verification.
+LLMs can assist by generating test cases, checking HDL correctness, producing hardware assertions, and supporting formal verification, thereby helping identify design flaws earlier in the development process.
+Across the verification literature, comparisons are most meaningful when viewed through a common set of evaluation dimensions.
+These include syntactic correctness, functional correctness, assertion or testbench quality, coverage, repair success, and the extent to which results are validated through simulation, formal methods, or silicon implementation.
+Not all papers report the same metrics, and some emphasize benchmark pass rates while others focus on coverage or proof-oriented validation.
+Making these dimensions explicit is important because improvements in one metric, such as syntax correctness, do not necessarily imply improvements in deeper functional or formal reliability.

-A key area of focus has been the development of benchmarking frameworks to systematically evaluate the capabilities of LLMs in hardware design.
-Lu et al. introduced RTLLM as an open-source benchmark for systematic and quantitative evaluation of the design RTL from the natural language~\cite{10.1109/ASP-DAC58780.2024.10473904}, focusing mainly on syntax correctness, functional accuracy, and design quality.
-They also explored a self-planning prompting technique that they use to improve the performance of the LLMs.
-Similarly, Mingjie et al. developed VerilogEval, a benchmarking framework for automatic functional correctness testing of Verilog code generations~\cite{liu2023verilogeval}.
-They derived the evaluation dataset from HDLBits, an online coding platform for Hardware Engineers.
-Their study demonstrates that supervised fine-tuning (SFT) with synthetic problem-code pairs can enhance pre-trained LLMs' Verilog code generation capabilities.
+A key area of focus has been the development of benchmarking frameworks to systematically evaluate the capabilities of LLMs in hardware design and verification.
+Lu et al. introduced RTLLM as an open-source benchmark for systematic and quantitative evaluation of RTL design generation from natural language~\cite{10.1109/ASP-DAC58780.2024.10473904}.
+RTLLM focuses on syntax correctness, functional accuracy, and design quality, and also explores a self-planning prompting technique to improve LLM performance.
+Similarly, Mingjie et al. developed VerilogEval, a benchmarking framework for automatic functional correctness testing of generated Verilog code~\cite{liu2023verilogeval}.
+Their dataset was derived from HDLBits, an online coding platform for hardware engineers, and their study showed that supervised fine-tuning (SFT) with synthetic problem-code pairs can enhance the Verilog generation capabilities of pre-trained LLMs.